surajDongre-16/MAX-Fashion-clone-web-17/README.md

 - Additional features add and functioned by Jyoti.

 - Code optimization done by Jyoti.

+- Code merging and management by Jyoti and Suraj

 - Data collected by Rohit & Pardeep.
 ## Learning